-Why am I getting medicine or a prescription?
+Why am I getting medicines or prescriptions?

 - Your sex partner has been diagnosed with gonorrhea (gon-uh-REE-uh).
 You may have gonorrhea, too.
 It is a sexually transmitted infection (STI).
-STIs are spread through oral, vaginal, or anal sex with an infected person. - Gonorrhea is easy to treat (cure) by taking two medicines called azithromycin (uh-zith-ro-MYsin) and cefixime (su-FIX-eem).
+STIs are spread through oral, vaginal, or anal sex with an infected person. - Gonorrhea is easy to treat (cure) by taking two medicines called azithromycin (uh-zithro-MY-sin) and cefixime (su-FIX-eem).
 They are both very safe. - Your sex partner was treated.
 You need to be treated, too.
 That's why a health care provider gave your partner medicines or prescriptions for you.
 Getting treated this way, without seeing a health care provider, is called Expedited Partner Therapy or EPT.